saf-dmitry/mdviewer/README.md

 ## Opening Files

-You can open Markdown files directly using the File > Open menu option.
+You can open Markdown files directly using the "File > Open" menu option.
 Alternatively, you can give the name of the file as a command-line argument when calling the viewer:

     mdviewer file.md

 ## Choosing a Style

-You can select a style in the Style drop-down menu.
+You can select a style in the "Style" drop-down menu.

 ## Text Zoom

-You can change the text size using the View menu option.
+You can change the text size using the "View" menu options.

 ## Table of Contents

-If your document has headings in it, the Goto menu option will be active.
+If your document has headings in it, the "Goto" drop-down menu will be active.
 Clicking on it will expand the Table of Contents, and clicking the title of a heading will navigate to that section of the preview.

 ## Scroll to Edit